-Since we started this blog in 2010, it has morphed a bit from being primarily an Airstream blog into a travel and lifestyle blog.
+Since we started this blog in 2010, it has morphed a bit from being primarily an Airstream travel blog into a broader travel and lifestyle blog.
 We go places in the Airplane, in the Airstream, and now in a boat (we called her Airship, to stay on theme).
-We believe in not limiting ourselves to one form of recreational transportation, so you'll see posts about flying, cycling, and boating...as well as Airstreaming.
+We believe in not limiting ourselves to one form of recreational transportation, so you'll see posts about all of it...flying, cycling, and boating...and Airstreaming.

 I grew up in Southern California (Seal Beach) and moved to Portland in 1995 to go to art school.
 I have a degree in fine art (painting) but since about 2005 or so I've mostly focused on photographic portraiture.
 My work portfolio is here: www.domela.com if you're interested.